 After embarking on my artistic journey as a mature student at Mansfield College of Art, I found my true calling through self-guided exploration of painting techniques.

-Despite finishing the BTEC Art and Design course with a good grade.
+Despite finishing the BTEC Art and Design course with a distinction.
 I opted not to pursue formal education, after gaining a place at Derby University, preferring to forge my own path.
-I went off to Cyprus with young daughters in tow.
-I spent a few years there before having to return home.

-Along with the mood problems an ongoing back issue means I don’t get out as much as I would like.
-I tend to rely on memories, and photographs I have taken for the basis of my artworks.
+Throughout my life, I’ve faced mental health challenges.
+Along with anxiety problems an ongoing back issue means I don’t get out as much as I would like.
+I tend to rely on memories, and photographs I have taken for the basis of most of my artworks.

-EXHIBITIONS
+EXHIBITIONS & AWARDS

 2024